MC10Inc/biostamp-js/README.md

 ## Connecting to a sensor

-The `BiostampSensor` class, described below, is a [Promise][4]-based interface for communicating with a BioStamp® 3.0 sensor.
+The `BiostampSensor` class, described below, is a [Promise][4]-based interface for communicating with a BioStamp3™ sensor.
 Do not instantiate this class directly.
 Rather, use the static `connect()` method corresponding to your target platform:

 ``` javascript
 let { BiostampSensor } = require("@mc10inc/biostamp-js-xxx");